9 Cheap Ways to Block Your Neighbor’s View into Your Yard

 If you’re not quite ready to tackle this big project, you can build a simple arbor instead to add privacy to a side yard.

 Another option: Building a container garden or a planter box with a trellis.
-Or, you can buy one from places like Amazon and Home Depot for less than $100.
+Or, you can buy one from places like Amazon and Home Depot.

 A pallet fence is used in a person's backyard.